 - In a blender, add pineapple juice, vinegar, lime juice, onion, garlic, cumin, oregano, cinnamon, salt, pepper, achiote paste, and Guajillo chili powder.
 Blend everything together.

-- Pour the marinade over the meat and mix together.
+- Pour the marinade over the pork and mix together.
 Cover the bowl with plastic wrap and refrigerate for at least 10 minutes or up to 4 hours.
 If chilling for 4 hours, remove the meat from the refrigerator 30 minutes before cooking.

 Nutrition